anhnguyendepocen/functional-programming-in-R/pdf_book.md

 }
 ```

 The translation always follows this simple pattern, which is why many programming languages will do it for you automatically.
-We don't get as massive a performance boost by changing this algorithm into a looping version, simply because there aren't that many function calls in a binary search -- the power of logarithmic runtime algorithms -- but we do get a slightly more efficient version.
+We don't get as massive a performance boost by changing this algorithm into a looping version, simply because there aren't that many function calls in a binary search---the power of logarithmic runtime algorithms---but we do get a slightly more efficient version.
 We can again compare the two using `microbenchmark` to measure exactly how much improvement we get:

 ```r